-Latent learning, also known as "subconscious learning", describes the human ability to add knowledge to one's baggage through observation.
-We are so used to learning through external teachings that we don't notice how the brain actually works.
+Latent learning, also known as “subconscious learning,” describes the human ability to add knowledge to one's knowledge through observation.
+We are so used to learning through external teachings that we do not notice how the brain actually works.

 Every time our eyes rest on something, every time we observe and experience something, the information is assimilated by the brain.
 Our mind tends to categorize, to divide into similar categories groups of elements that are similar, or that have similar behavioral characteristics.

-That's what he's talking about the new studio di Vladimir Sloutsky, a sociologist at Ohio State University.
-He speaks of latent learning and man's ability to learn without teaching, only through observation.
+That's exactly what he's talking about the new studio di Vladimir Sloutsky, sociologist at Ohio State University.
+He talks about latent learning and man's ability to learn without teaching, only through observation.

 Vladimir Sloutsky, Ohio State University